webvenky/webvenky.github.io/_posts/2016-09-26-Venky-Govind-Simple_Airplane_Package_for_ROS_and_Gazebo.md

 ## Synopsis

 This Simple ROS package provides a quick headstart for testing high level path planning / visual servoing algorithms on multiple fixed-wing unmanned aerial vehicles.
 This package requires Gazebo Simulation environment.
+This includes Gazebo plugins that emulate the kinematic constraints of a simple aircraft.
+More details will be added in the future.

 ## Installation